The CarbonNeutral Protocol Index

 Guidance on accounting for the global warming impact of emissions from aviation

-For example, the emissions factors from the UK Government (UK Government, 2022, Greenhouse gas reporting: conversion factors 2022, link) publish factors for emissions from aviation including Radiative Forcing.
-The United States Environmental Protection Agency (EPA) published its most recent version of its Emission Factors Hub in March 2023, which bases the aviation-related factors on guidance from the 2022 Guidelines to Defra / DECC’s GHG Conversion Factors for Company Report.
+Examples of these can be taken from the UK Government who publish factors for emissions from aviation including Radiative Forcing and the United States Environmental Protection Agency (EPA) who published the most recent version of its Emission Factors Hub in March 2023.
+It bases its aviation-related factors on guidance from the 2022 Guidelines to DEFRA / DECC’s GHG Conversion Factors for Company Report.

-The CarbonNeutral Protocol highly recommends that organisations use emissions factors that include impacts of Radiative Forcing.
+The CarbonNeutral Protocol highly recommends that organizations use emissions factors that include impacts of Radiative Forcing.

 Climate Impact Partners first reviewed the science underpinning the climatic impact of aviation in 2009, when it commissioned Professor John Murlis to provide guidance on the issue.
-The 2009 review, and its subsequent updates (Climate Impact Partners, 2021, Aviation Impact Factor and Sustainable Aviation Fuels/biofuels, link), highlighted that complex atmospheric chemistry associated with high altitude emissions of GHGs, other gases and effects, such as short- lived contrails and cloud formation, supported the view that the impact of aviation on climate may be greater than from recognised GHGs.
+The 2009 review, and its subsequent updates, highlighted that complex atmospheric chemistry associated with high altitude emissions of GHGs, other gases and effects, such as short- lived contrails and cloud formation, supported the view that the impact of aviation on climate may be greater than from recognized GHGs.

-The CarbonNeutral Protocol recommends but does not require organisations to account for Radiative Forcing for two main reasons:
+The CarbonNeutral Protocol recommends but does not require organizations to account for Radiative Forcing for two main reasons:

-2. There is no publicly accessible record of climate regulations or compliance regimes applying an AIF greater than one for emissions from aviation.
 The EU’s Emission Trading Scheme for aviation considers only emissions of carbon dioxide.
-DEFRA, the UK Government ministry responsible for environment affairs, has provided internationally recognised guidance in support of a multiplier factor of 1.9.
-This factor is not actively applied within UK regulatory programmes, nor to any voluntary action on climate mitigation by the UK Government and its ministries.
+DEFRA, the UK Government ministry responsible for environmental affairs, has provided internationally recognized guidance in support of a multiplier factor of 1.9.
+This factor is not actively applied within UK regulatory programs, nor to any voluntary action on climate mitigation by the UK Government and its ministries.
 The aviation sector’s plans for a global carbon offset scheme to ensure carbon neutral growth from 2027 – the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) – also considers only carbon dioxide emissions.

 The CarbonNeutral Protocol will continue to review the impact of aviation annually to align to best practice, including the outcomes of the ongoing consultations to The GHG Protocol Standard and related guidance.

-The guidance above is based on the use of the conventional liquid hydrocarbon fuels (LHF) available widely for aviation.
-However, in light of the Paris Agreement's 1.5⁰C warming target, the aviation industry, in partnership with the International Civil Aviation Organisation (ICAO), has now adopted a set of goals to reduce aviation’s climate impact.
+The guidance above is based on the use of the conventional liquid hydrocarbon fuels (LHFs) available widely for aviation.
+However, in light of the Paris Agreement’s 1.5°C warming target, the aviation industry, in partnership with the International Civil Aviation Organisation (ICAO), has now adopted a set of goals to reduce aviation’s climate impact.

 SAFs come in many forms, including hydrocarbons produced from renewable or waste feedstocks and a range of alternative fuels including hydrogen or electricity.
-Although both hydrogen and electricity are seen as potentially important fuels for the future, considerable further development is required to engines and airframes before they can be widely used.
 In the short term, SAFs most commonly take the form of blends of conventional LHF and chemically equivalent fuels processed from waste oils, agricultural wastes and biomass feedstocks that can immediately replace LHF.

 Where exact fuel consumption data is not available for GHG emission calculations, passenger kilometres travelled should be used as a basis for calculation instead.
 Depending on flight distances, different emissions factors are applicable and are often classified as domestic, short haul, medium haul or long haul.
 Due to the extreme variability in country sizes, the use of “domestic” classification can be counter-productive when applied to flights within a particular country, using emissions factors provided for use within a different country.